 Maintain existing wildlife habitat and increase the quality of critical habitats and watersheds throughout the state.

-Increase our knowledge of crucial fish and wildlife habitats and migration patterns.
+Increase our knowledge of crucial wildlife habitats and migration patterns.

 Conduct management work to help prevent species of concern from being federally listed as threatened or endangered, and work to delist those species that are currently listed.